-Ensure that development boundaries within the Parish are up to date, and accurate, and appropriately reflect recent developments and inform area-based policies within the Neighbourhood Plan.
+Ensure that settlement boundaries within the Parish are up to date, and accurate, and appropriately reflect recent developments and inform area-based policies within the Neighbourhood Plan.

-- 1. To manage development around the Development Boundary of Hatfield Peverel - 2.
-To maintain the countryside character of the surrounding area - 3.
-Prevention of coalescence
+- 1. To manage development around the settlement boundary of Hatfield Peverel - 2.
+To maintain the countryside character of the surrounding area